khliland/CCI/README.md

 CCI.test(formula = Y ~ X | Z1, data = dat, method = 'xgboost', data_type = "categorical", num_class = 3, p = p, nperm = 300, parametric = TRUE)
 ```
 ## 6. ️ Passing Other Arguments to the Machine Learning Function
 When using different machine learning methods with `CCI.test()`, you can fine-tune the models by passing in additional arguments specific to the algorithm.
-For example, the `nrounds` argument controls the number of trees in `rf` and `xgboost` (default is 120).
+For example, the `nrounds` argument controls the number of trees in `rf` (default is 120).
 You can also adjust parameters like `max.depth`, `min.node.size`, and `sample.fraction` to control the depth of the trees, minimum node size, and fraction of the data used, respectively.

 In the example below, we set the number of trees to 100, limit the maximum depth of the trees to 6 (unlimited by default), reduce the minimum node size to 4 (default is 5), and use 70% of the data (default is 100%).
 These adjustments help speed up the estimation process: